craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 |                       |       |        |                   |      |

 #### Boltshot Firepowder Cannon
-Blotshot Firepowder Cannons are large firepowder firearm platforms designed for use as a stationary emplacement.
+Blotshot Firepowder Cannons are large firepowder ordinance systems designed for use as a stationary emplacement.
 The Boltshot Firepowder Cannon is typically loaded with anti-personnel scattershot, though it can be used to devistating effect against single targets when loaded with its typical round shot.

 Boltshot Firepowder Cannons are *siege*, *ammunition (1)*, and *ranged (360/1080)*